mlachkar/docs.scala-lang/_getting-started/index.md

 redirect_from: "/getting-started.html"
 ---
 ## Try Scala without installing anything
-You can try Scala, with access to all Scala compilers and all published libraries with [Scastie](https://scastie.scala-lang.org/)
+You can try Scala in your browser, with access to all Scala compilers and all published libraries with [Scastie](https://scastie.scala-lang.org/MHc7C9iiTbGfeSAvg8CKAA)

 ##  Installing Scala
 ### Using the Scala Installer (recommended way)
-The Scala Installer based on coursier will ensure that a JVM and standard Scala tools are installed on your system.
+The Scala installer is a tool named `cs` that ensures that a JVM and standard Scala tools are installed on your system.

-* Download coursier launcher and execute `setup` command
+* Download the tool `cs` and execute the command `setup`

 <div class="main-download">
     <div id="download-step-one">